mzoee/Jeux-Video-2D/README.md

 ## The code

 * As mentioned, the game is written in JS.
-The files uploaded include a folder named assets which contains the
+The files uploaded include a folder named assets which contains the ... and src which contains the ...